jigx-com/jigx-docs/docs/Building Apps with Jigx/Jigx Builder _code editor_/YAML order.md

 Order of items within a section, for example when defining a component we should aim to standardise as follows:

-- Type is always the first thing to be defined so that we know what we are dealing with&#x20;
+- Type is always the first thing to be defined so that we know what we are dealing with
 - Meta elements for the list (data)
 - Item definition
 - Title